cyclus/cyclus.github.com/source/devdoc/cyclus_env.rst

 A simulation is initialized in the following order:
  * define & initialize Markets
  * define & register Resources recipes to be used by Facilities
- * define & register protoypes of Facilities
+ * define & register prototypes of Facilities
  * populate a tree of simulation agents with
      * Regions, and their
          * Institutions, and their